SylviaOne/Repo-hub/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## A man walked in to a bar with some asphalt on his arm.
+He said “Two beers please, one for me and one for the road.”